katel85/pands-project2021-/README.md

 [3].
 Write a program called analysis.py that:

 - outputs a summary of each variable to a single text file,
 - saves a histogram of each variable to png files, and
 - outputs a scatter plot of each pair of variables.

-## Summary of the Fisher's Iris Data Set.
+## Summary of Fisher's Iris Data Set.

-The Fisher Iris Data Set is the measurements of the sepal length and width and petal length and width in centimetres of fifty plants for each of three types of iris; Iris setosa, Iris versicolor and Iris virginica.
-Although the data were collected by Dr. Edgar Anderson, R. A. Fisher published the data on Iris setosa and Iris versicolor to demonstrate the use of discriminant functions.
-The Iris virginica data are used to extend Fisher’s technique and to test Randolph’s (1934) hypothesis that Iris versicolor is a polyploid hybrid of the two other species which is related to the fact that Iris setosa is a diploid species with 38 chromosomes, Iris virginica a tetraploid and Iris versicolor having 108 chromosomes is a hexaploid.
+The Fisher Iris Data Set is multivariate dataset .
+The data set  is the measurement of the length and width of both sepals and petals of three different species of the Iris flower (Setosa, Versicolor and Virginica) .
+In total there are 150 measurements.
+The British statistician and biologist Ronald Fisher published this dataset in his 1936 paper “The use of multiple measurements in taxonomic problems” as an example of linear discriminant analysis.
+Initially data was only collected for two of the species (Setosa and Versicolor) to demonstate the dicriminant analysis.
+The Iris virginica data was collected to extend Fisher’s technique and to test Randolph’s (1934) hypothesis that Iris versicolor is a polyploid hybrid of the two other species which is related to the fact that Iris setosa is a diploid species with 38 chromosomes, Iris virginica a tetraploid and Iris versicolor having 108 chromosomes is a hexaploid.[1].
+This is perhaps the best known database to be found in the pattern recognition literature.
+Fisher's paper is a classic in the field and is referenced frequently to this day.
+If you search for Iris Dataset on google you will actually get 3.9 million results.
+That alone will tell us how often this dataset is being used and researched by others.
+The reasons this dataset is so often used is:

+-   Iris dataset contains 150 observations, it is small and simple but not trivial.
+For beginners this is a great place to start and learn some simple tricks to plot and analyze data.

+- The task it poses of discriminating between three species of Iris from measurements of their petals and sepals is simple but challenging.

+- The data are real data, but apparently of good quality.
+In principle and in practice, test datasets could be synthetic and that might be necessary or useful to make a point.
+Nevertheless, few people object to real data.

 ![](IRIS%20FLOWERS.png)

-**What is Linear Discriminant Analysis:**
+As previously mentioned Fisher used this dataset as an example of linear discriminant analysis (LCA).
+LCA is a method used in statistics and other fields, to find a linear combination of features that characterizes or separates two or more classes of objects or events.
+Linear Discriminant Analysis(LDA) is a very common technique used for supervised classification problems.
 Fisher's Iris data has become a popular set of labeled data for testing—and especially for comparing—clustering algorithms and classifiers.
 It is, of course, entirely appropriate and in the spirit of scientific inquiry to make and publish comparisons of models and their performance on common data sets and the pattern recognition community has used Iris in perhaps a thousand papers for just this reason.

-Linear Discriminant Analysis(LDA) is a very common technique used for supervised classification problems.
-Lets understand what is LDA and how does it work.

-Linear Discriminant Analysis is a dimensionality reduction technique used as a preprocessing step in Machine Learning and pattern classification applications.
-The main goal of dimensionality reduction techinques is to reduce the dimensions by removing the reduntant and dependent features by transforming the features from higher dimensional space to a space with lower dimensions.
-In simple terms, discriminant function analysis is classification - the act of distributing things into groups, classes or categories of the same type.

-**What is Python and what is it used for:**
+## **What is Python and what is it used for:**

-Python is a popular multi-purpose programming language widely used for its flexibility, as well as its extensive collection of libraries, which are valuable for analytics and complex calculations.Python’s extensibility means that it has thousands of libraries dedicated to analytics, including the widely used Python Data Analysis Library (also known as Pandas).For the most part, data analytics libraries in Python are at least somewhat derived from the NumPy library, which includes hundreds of mathematical calculations, operations, and functions.
-For this project Python version used was 3.8.5.
+Python is a popular multi-purpose **programming language** widely used for its flexibility, as well as its extensive collection of libraries, which are valuable for analytics and complex calculations.Python’s extensibility means that it has thousands of libraries dedicated to analytics, including the widely used Python Data Analysis Library (also known as Pandas).For the most part, data analytics libraries in Python are at least somewhat derived from the NumPy library, which includes hundreds of mathematical calculations, operations, and functions.[2]

 Python is a general-purpose coding language—which means that, unlike HTML, CSS, and JavaScript, it can be used for other types of programming and software development besides web development.
 That includes back end development, software development, data science and writing system scripts among other things.

 The application we used Python for in this course was scripting and data science.
-The  objective of this course was to become comfortable with coding and used the python languauge to do this.Even though python is versatile and powerful its is relatively easy to  learn the lauguage.
+The  objective of this course was to become comfortable with coding and used the python languauge to do this.Even though python is versatile and powerful its is relatively easy to learn.
 Several reasons for this are:

 - Python basics (things like Python’s syntax, keywords, and data types) can be learned in as little as 6-8 weeks.
 - You can learn python basics for free.
 There are several python sites such as the python software foundation that offer free tutorials for beginners.